October 11, 2001

 “Really?” said Andrea.
 “You’re telling me that a whole month has gone by since we stopped the attacks from happening?”

 “Yes,” said Sean.
 “From the looks of it, it appears that the people of New York are celebrating that anniversary.”
 He glanced at the television, which depicted a large group of people celebrating at Central Park.
-There was an art show and a free concert with featured the alternative punk rock band Unicorns Smash Beans.
+There was an art show and a free concert featuring the alternative punk rock band Unicorns Smash Beans.

 “Well, I wouldn’t be surprised to see Rudy Giuliani out there with the people,” said Logan.

-“That he is,” said Andrea as she stared at the mayor on TV.
+“That he is,” Andrea said as she stared at the mayor on TV.
 “Just imagine what would happen if we didn’t stop the attacks.”

 “We didn’t stop the attacks?” said Logan.
 “Are you freaking kidding me?”

 “Oh, perish the thought!”
 Sean cried out.
-“I don’t even want to think about what would have happened if we hadn’t raised the alarm when we did.
+“I don’t want to think about what would have happened if we hadn’t raised the alarm when we did.
 We would have died or worse.”

 Just then, William came to him carrying a message from Irene.
 Logan read the note and said, “I thought that we all agreed to meet at Thanksgiving.
 What’s happening?”